MJXXGPF/EnCloak/JNI/readme.md

+This folder contains two types of JNI header files, which are integral to Java calls to C++.
 ## hadoopJNI is the interface for hadoop tests to call the c++ shared object
 ### you can modify the interface, then
     $ javac your-hadoop-invoker.java